-Cloud ERPs are enabling tax professionals to reimagine compliance in real time within business processes, providing immediate insights into tax risk, as well as predictive analysis for optimizing future choices.
+Cloud ERPs are enabling tax professionals to reimagine compliance in real time within business processes, providing immediate insights into tax risk, as well as predictive analysis for optimising future choices.

 Buinesses find that by including tax in the beginning of the digital transformation project, they can unlock benefits that support the overall positioning and business case for the transformation itself.

 To measure the business value, both quantitative and qualitative benefits should be considered.
-Quantitative benefits are often easier to capture and rationalize.
+Quantitative benefits are often easier to capture and rationalise.
 These include: